"Christopher Houlihan is one of the hottest young organists to emerge in recent years."

 “Once again the pipe organ emerges as ‘The King of Instruments,’ and Christopher Houlihan is its youngest and most promising interpreter in the realm…. the crowd was in a full roar of approval….Christopher has “IT” – that elusive something ‘which draws others with its magnetic force.’”
 (Huffington Post, 2012)

-The young American organist Christopher Houlihan has been labeled “gifted” (New York Times), “dazzling” (Wall Street Journal), and ”one of the brightest stars in the new generation of American organists” (Cincinnati Enquirer).
+The young American organist Christopher Houlihan has been labeled “gifted” (New York Times), “dazzling” (Wall Street Journal), and “eloquent…launch[ed on] a major career” (Los Angeles Times).

-He made his orchestral debut with the Hartford Symphony and recorded his first two CDs while still in college, prompting classmates to form the “Houli Fans,” a fan base that continues to grow on Facebook.
+He made his orchestral debut with the Hartford Symphony and recorded his first two CDs while still in college, prompting classmates to form the “Houli Fans,” a fan base that has continued to grown on Facebook.

-He has been a featured performer at four conventions of the American Guild of Organists and will be a featured performer at the Organ Historical Society national convention in 2014.
+He has been or is signed to be a featured performer at five conventions of the American Guild of Organists, two pre- or post- AGO convention events, and two Organ Historical Society national conventions.
 He is widely acknowledged as one of the brightest stars in the new generation of American organists, and was booked to perform from coast to coast during his debut season under professional representation.
 He has performed professionally in 35 states and the District of Columbia as well as in three other countries.
-He is one of the very few organists in the world who earns his entire living from performing.

-During the 2013-2014 school year Christopher will serve an academic appointment as Artist in Residence at Trinity College in Connecticut in addition to his heavy performance schedule for the season.
+Since autumn 2013 Christopher has served an academic appointment as Artist in Residence at Trinity College in Connecticut in addition to his heavy performance schedule each season.

 “PICK OF THE WEEK: gifted young American organist” (Chicago Tribune)